 Where Science and Soul Coexist

 The Chopra Foundation is dedicated to conducting scientific research that examines the effects of mind-body practices on health and wellbeing.
-These practices include meditation, yoga, breathing techniques, diet, massage and use of adaptogenic herbal supplements, plant fiber and ingestible oils.
+These practices include meditation, yoga, breathing techniques, diet, massage and use of adaptogenic herbal supplements, plant fiber, and ingestible oils.
 While there are studies in the scientific literature on the beneficial effects of a variety of individual mind-body practices for wellbeing, few studies have taken a more systems biology approach that are simultaneously inclusive of numerous practices and examine genetic, biochemical, physiological and psychosocial measurements.

 The Chopra Center and Chopra Foundation are in the midst of several research projects.
-You can find more information about the various studies by clicking on “past studies” or “current studies” from the menu above.
+You can find more information about the various studies by clicking on “past studies” or “active studies” from the menu above.

 At this time, the Chopra Foundation is not funding research proposals.
 The Foundation’s Research Team, however, is open to potential research collaborations and can be reached at email@example.com